 AboutExecutive, Educator and Entrepreneur

-I’m based in Greater Vancouver and currently Senior Fellow with the University of British Columbia‘s Institute of Asian Research and Director of Social Protection for Women in Informal Employment: Globalizing and Organizing (WIEGO).
-I am also a member of the national and international advisory committees of the Laurier Centre for Sustainable Food Systems as well as a Board Member of the Vancouver Women’s Health Collective and Canadian Crossroads International.
+Welcome to my website!
+I’m based in Greater Vancouver and currently Senior Fellow with the University of British Columbia’s Institute of Asian Research and Adjunct Professor at Royal Roads University‘s School of Environment and Sustainability.
+Over the past three years, I have served as a consultant and advisor to numerous organizations including the Asia Pacific Foundation of Canada, “The Big Picnic” (a European-Union funded project on food security involving botanical gardens), Genome British Columbia, Genome Prairie, the Michael Smith Foundation for Health Research and Women in Informal Employment: Globalizing and Organizing (WIEGO).
+I am also a member of the advisory committee of the Laurier Centre for Sustainable Food Systems and, until recently, served as a Board Member of the Vancouver Women’s Health Collective.
+I currently serve on the board of Crossroads International and am also on the editorial board for the forthcoming edition of the International Encyclopedia of Business and Professional Ethics published by Springer.

 Over the course of my career I’ve created or collaborated on valuable resources on Higher Education and Research, Food & Agriculture, Knowledge Mobilization, Program Design & Delivery, Futures/Foresight, Social Protection and South & Southeast Asia.
 This work is regularly updated and shared here with you in the hope of contributing to the ongoing development in these important areas.